alexhtech/react-ui-patterns/docs/forms.md

 ## Don'ts

+- No generating a form before the schema is approved.
+The schema proposal + variants step (above) is mandatory.
 - No `Select` for typeable lists.
 - No raw `Controller` when `FormField` covers it.
 - No `form.watch()` — use `useWatch`.